The Tap Labs return to Halifax, Nova Scotia this summer...and for 2 weeks!

 Background :

-When I started offering my NYC Tap & Music Intensive in 1990, the goal was to teach tap as music, connecting tappers to the music world where I drew my inspiration from for Manhattan Tap.
+When I started offering my Manhattan Tap Intensives in 1990, the goal was to teach tap as music, connecting tappers to the music world where I drew my inspiration from for Manhattan Tap.
+At that time in history, it was an rarity to bring musicians into the rooms.
 For many years this intensive has been the place for tap dancers and musicians to come together to talk about music and dance, but more importantly, to play.

-Now called the "Tap Labs", they provide an open learning environment, providing an opportunity for artists of all ages and experience to deepen their practice.
-Here we work together in a uniquely free way, with musicians woven into the process, enriching and supporting each other's voice.
+Eventually other Intensives started to populate, but without the same intentions.
+So it was time to rename.
+Now called the "Tap Labs", they continue to provide an open learning environment, offering an opportunity for artists of all ages and experience to deepen their practice.
+Here we work together in a uniquely free way, with community at the center of our work, and with musicians woven into the process, enriching and supporting each other's voice.
 These Labs are for anyone who wants to nurture their path as an improvisational artist, to connect their artistry to the history, and to dig deeper into their musical roots.
+Tap Dance was born in community and should be passed on with all the inspiration that comes with mutual respect and acceptance.
+We all have something important to learn from each other, if we are willing to listen.

 My goal is to create a learning environment that nurtures individual development while at the same time developing a strong music/dance community.
-I have been mentoring dancers for 4 decades, demystifying collaboration and working with live music.
+I have been mentoring dancers and musicians for over four decades, demystifying collaboration and working with live music.
 My passion is to teach students to be creators and not imitators, and to be bilingual in music and dance.
 Whether you are a teacher, performer or student, beginner or professional, this intensive will help to answer your questions, help you to pose new ones, and help you to refocus your work.
+Let's keep the conversation going!